Slab Doors - What You Need to Know Before you Buy a Door Slab

 - How to Install a Slab Door

-What Is a Slab Door?
+What is a Slab Door?

 A slab door is a basic, stripped-down door that does not include a frame or other hardware.
 The installer of a slab door needs to use an existing door frame or build a new frame.
 This type of door is most commonly used for a remodel where an existing frame is present or for a custom door design on a brand-new home.
 A slab door can be used for both residential and commercial building projects.Benefits of a Slab Door